Sporif/dxvk-async/README.md

  - Compatible with dxvk v1.4.3 - v1.10.3

+ - A lot less stuttering (nearly none at all in some games) by not blocking the main thread when compiling async pipelines.

- - Async pipelines are written to the state cache.
+ - [dxvk-async-e3a63d4.patch] and earlier: Async pipelines are written to the state cache.
 The original patch doesn't since it was made before dxvk introduced the state cache.
 Previously you would end up with near empty state caches when using dxvk-async, now you can have the best of both worlds.

- - A lot less stuttering (nearly none at all in some games) by not blocking the main thread when compiling async pipelines.
+ - [dxvk-async.patch] uses the existing worker thread system (controlled by `dxvk.numCompilerThreads`) to compile async pipelines.

- - A new option `dxvk.numAsyncThreads` to specify the number of async pipeline compiler threads.
+ - [dxvk-async-ab1d629.patch] and earlier: A new option `dxvk.numAsyncThreads` to specify the number of async pipeline compiler threads.
 Previously half the cpu thread count was used by default, now it's the same logic as the state cache.

 ### Caveats

- - Enabling dxvk-async with the latest patch will force disable the new dxvk option: `dxvk.enableGraphicsPipelineLibrary`.
+ - [dxvk-async-ab1d629.patch] and newer: Enabling dxvk-async will force disable the new dxvk option: `dxvk.enableGraphicsPipelineLibrary`.
 This is currently necessary for dxvk-async to work.

- - The shader cache can be around 5-10% larger with dxvk-async <= 1.10.x.
+ - [dxvk-async-af418dc.patch] and earlier: The shader cache can be around 5-10% larger.

 ### Instructions